MicroStrategy/rest-api-docs/docs/common-workflows/project-administration.md

      }
      ```

-## Get Update Information About Projects for a Node
+## Get update information about projects for a node

 End Point: `GET /api/monitors/iServer/nodes`